 Do not come to Beech Village Hall if you have Coronavirus symptoms or feel unwell in any way.
 If you are over 70 or have medical conditions that put you at greater risk, consider the government advice on visiting indoor spaces.

 In the unlikely event that anyone feels unwell, everyone will need to go home and the hall will be closed for deep cleaning.
 The person with symptoms must self-isolate, obtain a test, respond to the NHS Test & Trace team and let their class leader know the result of their test.

 Contact Tracing.
 Users of the Hall can use the QR code provided near the entrance to sign in using the NHS Covid-19 smartphone app.
-Hall hirers will also be maintaining a record of attendees as required by law.
+Hall hirers will also be maintaining a record of attendees.

 Ventilation.
-Windows and doors will be open for ventilation, so you may need warm clothing.
+Windows and doors should be opened for ventilation, so you may need warm clothing.